mateusz-kloch/ems/README.md

     - dateutil 2.8.2
     - pytest 7.4.4

-:note: **Note:** All necessary tools are pre-installed in the virtual environment.
+:memo: **Note:** All necessary tools are pre-installed in the virtual environment.

 :warning: **Warning:** Compatibility with previous versions not tested.